 • Drive Additional Revenue per Customer with the Development or Acquisition of New Products and Services.
 We are transforming the company from a domestic acoustic gunshot detection company to a global precision policing technology solutions company.
 We evaluate opportunities to develop or acquire complementary products and services.
 For example, our acquisition of HunchLab in 2018, renamed ResourceRouter, provides an opportunity to increase our revenue per customer with a related and value-added technology that helps deter crime through strategically planned patrols.
 Our 2020 acquisition of LEEDS, LLC ("LEEDS") provided entry into a comprehensive investigative case management solution, with our CaseBuilder solution.
 Our 2022 acquisition of Forensic Logic added investigative lead generation and search and analysis technology with our CrimeTracer solution.
-Our 2023 acquisition of a software-as-a-service subscription model to our customers.
+Our 2023 acquisition of SafePointe added their AI-based weapons detection system to our SafetySmart platform.
+Our 2024 strategic partnership with Rekor brings ALPR to our product line.
+We offer our solutions on a software-as-a-service subscription model to our customers.
 Our current approach is to leverage trusted relationships with current customers to drive initial adoption and increase revenue and lifetime value per customer.